razor-network/whitepaper/README.md

 Hence, we will be using a cryptographic commit-reveal scheme to keep the stakers' results secret.
 The stakers selected by the lottery process described in 2.3.4.1 will be able to participate in this action.
 They must process all of the J jobs to be processed in this epoch, from the job queue and form a data structure called Merkle tree.
-The stakers then combine the root of the Merkle tree with a secret salt before hashing it.
+The stakers then combine the root of the Merkle tree<sup>5</sup> with a secret salt before hashing it.
 This hash is the “commitment” of the staker to the results she arrived at.

-_Merkle tree is a tree in which every leaf node is labeled with the hash of a data block, and every non-leaf node is labeled with the cryptographic hash of the labels of its child nodes._
+_5 Merkle tree is a tree in which every leaf node is labeled with the hash of a data block, and every non-leaf node is labeled with the cryptographic hash of the labels of its child nodes._

 Please note that the stakers process and commit all of the J jobs.
 But they will only reveal the values they are assigned to, in the reveal state.
 The jobs assigned to a staker are only revealed at the beginning of the reveal state, hence they must process and commit all of the J jobs honestly.

 The stakers are heavily disincentivized to reveal their results by revealing their secret because  if  anyone  reveals  their  secret  in  the  commit  state, the stakers will face harsh penalties.

-Commit action can only be performed during ***Commit*** state.
+Commit action can only be performed during **Commit** state.
 At the beginning of this state, J jobs from the job queue are selected based on fees.
 All the stakers must process these jobs.
 In case a staker doesn’t perform this action, she will be penalized.
 Stakers must form a Merkle tree as shown below:

 ![](Images/merkle-tree.jpeg)